5 Benefits of Social Media for Small Businesses

 Instead of simply announcing that they were closing early, they shared a funny photo of their employees with a caption explaining what was going on.
 Posts like these are not only more interesting for your customers to see, but also tend to generate a much better response than standard “professional” posts.

-As a small business owner, you have a lot of opportunity to engage with your customers.
+As a small business owner, you have a lot of opportunities to engage with your customers.
 And thanks to social media, you can do the same even when your business is closed.

 Happy customers can write reviews of their favorite businesses online, and simply thanking them can be a great way to build relationships with the people who support you.
 This doesn’t have to be a complicated process, and it can be as simple as this response from the coffee stand Elementary Coffee Co.: